wasp-os/wasp-os/README.rst

 Screenshots
 -----------

-(An older version of) the digital clock application running on a Pine64 PineTime:
+(An older version of) the digital clock application running on a Pine64
+PineTime:

 .. image:: res/clock_app.jpg
    :alt: wasp-os digital clock app running on PineTime
+   :width: 233

 Screenshots of the built in applications running on the wasp-os simulator (the "blank" screen is the torch application):